Ditectrev/DP-203/README.md

 ![Question 209](images/question209.jpg)

-- [ ] Storage: Timeslice partitioning in the folders.
-Format: CSV .
+- [ ] Storage: Multiple blob storage accounts.
+Format: CSV.
 - [ ] Storage: Timeslice partitioning in the folders.
-Format: Timeslice partitioning in the folders.
+Format: JSON.
-- [ ] Storage: Apache Parquet.
-Format: CSV .
+- [ ] Storage: Multiple containers in the blob storage account.
+Format: CSV.
 - [x] Storage: Timeslice partitioning in the folders.
 Format: Apache Parquet.

 ### You are designing 2 solution that will use tables in Delta Lake on Azure Databricks.
-You need to minimize how long it takes to perform the following: * Queries against non-partitioned tables * Joins on non-partitioned columns Which two options should you include in the solution?
+You need to minimize how long it takes to perform the following: Queries against non-partitioned tables.
+Joins on non-partitioned columns.
+Which two options should you include in the solution?

 - [x] Z-Ordering
 - [ ] Apache Spark caching